Nitrosamine impurities in medications: Guidance

 28. Application of a less-than-lifetime (LTL) limit by considering the principles in ICH's M7 guideline if a nitrosamine impurity is present in a drug product that is administered for less than a lifetime

-Considering the risk profiles of nitrosamines and the possibility of an additive biological effect, the limits outlined in Table 2 are considered appropriate for lifetime and LTL administration of a drug product.
+Considering the risk profiles of nitrosamines and the possibility of an additive biological effect, the AI limits outlined in Appendix 1 are considered appropriate for lifetime and LTL administration of a drug product.

-If a nitrosamine impurity cannot be controlled at the AI, Health Canada will consider an interim limit higher than the AI.
-We will do so on a case-by-case basis and only in exceptional circumstances (for example, to avoid a drug shortage of a drug product that is considered medically necessary).
+If a nitrosamine impurity cannot be controlled at the AI limit, Health Canada may consider an interim limit higher than the AI limit.
+We will do so on a case-by-case basis and only in exceptional circumstances (for example, to avoid a drug shortage of a drug product that is considered medically necessary or medically important).

-- the medical necessity of the drug product
+- the medical necessity or medical importance of the drug product

 - levels of impurity observed in representative batches